 CMS CA 19-9 Coverage Criteria and Medical Necessity Requirements 2026

-NCD 142 is the National Coverage Determination governing Medicare coverage of CA 19-9 tumor antigen immunoassay testing.
-The Centers for Medicare & Medicaid Services covers this test in one specific clinical scenario: monitoring patients who already have an established diagnosis of pancreatic carcinoma or biliary ductal carcinoma.
+The CMS CA 19-9 coverage policy covers one specific use case: monitoring patients who already carry an established diagnosis of pancreatic carcinoma or biliary ductal carcinoma.
+That's it.

 CMS CA 19-9 Exclusions and Non-Covered Indications